 Could This Really Be What It Took For William And Harry To Reconcile?

 Observers of the royal family have been waiting for Prince William and Prince Harry to reunite and finally mend the rift that has grown between them.
 The brothers have reportedly been on shaky ground for years, but their feud was said to be amplified when Harry and his wife, Meghan Markle, announced their exit from the royal family in early 2020.
 Since that time, William and Harry have seen each other only two times in public (via Reuters).
-The first was at the funeral of their grandfather Prince Philip, who died back in April at the age of 99, and the second at a ceremony to unveil a statue in honor of their late mother, Princess Diana, in July.
+The first was at the funeral of their grandfather Prince Philip, and the second at a ceremony to unveil a statue in honor of their late mother, Princess Diana.

-Last month, royal expert Robert Lacey told Page Six that there had been no headway when it comes to William and Harry burying the hatchet, revealing that their relationship was "poor, definitely poor."
+Royal expert Robert Lacey told Page Six in November 2021 that there had been no headway when it comes to William and Harry burying the hatchet, revealing that their relationship was "poor, definitely poor."
 When William hosted a party to thank those involved with Diana's statue, Harry was absent.
 Sources told the outlet that William seemed to still carry anger toward his younger brother.

 "I've spoken to two people from that party and it was quite clear from things he said that his anger towards Harry remains," Lacey said.
 "He remains unhappy about what his brother has done.
 There is no immediate possibility of any reconciliation.
 I mean, it's not wanted on either side.
 Too many bitter things have been said."